I hope you enjoy reading the blog post.

 Hinge also lets you change your location at will, and it’s not a premium feature.

-Upgraded users can use the set of “Preferred Preferences”, which lets you filter for:
+Upgraded users can use the set of “Advanced Preferences”, which lets you filter for:

 - Children & Family Plans